 Punishing Bad Behavior and Rewarding Good Behavior

 Whether your Chihuahua is young or old, you should always punish their bad behavior and reward their bad behavior.
-When your Chihuahua bites, gnaws or attempts to lash out at you in aggression, say "NO" in a firm manner and immediately take them to their crate for a time out.
+When your Chihuahua bites, gnaws or attempts to lash out at you in aggression, say "NO" in a firm manner and ignore them.
 Under no circumstance should you spank or physically hit your Chihuahua, as this will only make it more difficult to teach them the difference between right and wrong.
-Instead, a firm "NO" followed by a timeout is all it takes to get the message across.
-Allow your Chihuahua to remain in timeout for about 15-20 minutes before letting them back out.
-If they still try to bite you, repeat the process and take them back to their crate.
+Instead, a firm "NO" followed by a lack of attention is all it takes to get the message across.
+Maintain eye contact to convey your dominance.

 In addition to punishing their bad behavior, you should also be rewarding their good behavior.
 Does this mean you have to give your Chihuahua a treat every minute they aren't biting you?
 Not necessarily, but you should give them a treat when they lick or nose you.
 Chihuahuas will oftentimes try to show their affection by licking you.
 Even if you don't particularly enjoy being licked by your friendly Chihuahua, you should still give them a treat for being gentle and not aggressive.